 View this post on Instagram

-It does not work well with heavy wet snow mixed with mud.
+This method makes a mess with heavy snow mixed with mud.

 Regardless, it appears to work very well for dogs with curly or wavy coats such as Doodles and Spaniels and many dogs will enjoy a nice whisk massage!